lareinayden/GreenPlate/README.md

 We utilize a combination of Singleton, Strategy Pattern and Observer patterns to manage object creation and ensure that the system uses resources optimally.

+- **Singleton Design Pattern**:

+- **Strategy Design Pattern**:
+Our implementation of sortings align with the principles of the Strategy Pattern.
+We created a common interface RecipeSortingStrategy and individual classes for each sorting algorithm that implements RecipeSortingStrategy.
+We created the method setupSortingButtons， and called it within onCreate to initiate all buttons for sorting purposes.
+The  RecipeViewModel acts as the context, holding a reference to the functional interface that represents the chosen sorting behavior.
+This is exemplified in the methods in  RecipeViewModel.
+Sorting methods SortByDefault, SortByNameStrategy, SortByIngredientCount, each configuring the ViewModel to use a different sorting algorithm.
+This setup allows the sorting behavior to be changed dynamically, and it also ensures loose coupling in the implementation.
+The RecipeActivity interacts with the ViewModel by invoking these methods based on user input, extending the sorting methods of our application would not require changes to the RecipeViewModel or RecipeActivity.

 ## User Interface (UI)

 GreenPlate features a user-friendly interface that simplifies complex processes and enhances user engagement.
 Here's a visual tour of the app through various screenshots, showcasing the main functionalities and the interaction flow within the app: